Adi Da

 American writer

-Adi Da Samraj, born Franklin Albert Jones (November 3, 1939 – November 27, 2008), was an American spiritual teacher, writer and artist.He is the founder of a new religious movement known as Adidam.
+Adi Da Samraj, born Franklin Albert Jones (November 3, 1939 – November 27, 2008) was an American-born spiritual teacher, writer and artist.He was the founder of a new religious movement known as Adidam.